mutur4/ctf-writeups/0x41414141 CTF/The Pwn Inn/solution.md

 vuln and therefore recursive `reads` and `writes`.

 I leaked the address of the `got entry addresses` to leak the libc address to find the offset to `system` online.
 Finally to get a shell I overwrote the `got` entry of `printf` with system.
-Therefore whenever we pass out input it is passed through system.
+Therefore whenever we pass in our input via `fgets` it is passed through system instead of `printf`.

 The final exploit is @ [exploit](exploit.py)